mas-chat/mas/MAS-REST-API.md

 MAS protocol is server driven.
 Overall approach is:

-1. The client sends a HTTP GET / to server
+1. The client sends a HTTP GET /listen to the server
 2. The server responds with N messages
    - If the server doesn't have anything to send, HTTP connection is blocked up to 30 seconds.
 If 30 seconds is reached, the server